pforret/jekyll.forret.com/_posts/2025/2025-09-27-a-spectrogram-for-videos.md

 I developed a working program in Golang, with parallel processing, in 1/3 day.
 I am not at all proficient in Golang.
-Don't tell me coding agents are inferior to junior programmers.
+**Don't tell me coding agents are inferior to junior programmers**.